 Personal insurance carried by the owner will be excess to the insurance provided by Good Sam during the rental period.
 It is required that RV Owners have their RV unit insured in order to meet state registration guidelines and to protect themselves at times the RV is not rented on rvrentals.com.
 The owner's personal items are subject to a preset security deposit.

 Renters are required to be at least 25 years of age and pass our verification process.
 This process includes ID verification, driving history check, credit card authorization and/or payment, and satisfy other risk factors.
-Non-US drivers can also rent with verification of their license through an automated system.

 In general, the value of the RV and any potential salvage value will be estimated by the insurance company.
 The owner or lienholder, if applicable, will be given the option to keep the totaled vehicle with the estimated salvage value reducing the payout amount.